Astor63/TPS-Mods/Fixes/Deadly Bloom Legendary Shield Fix/ReadMe.md

 ### Changelog:

-- v1.0.0, November 17, 2018
+- v1.0.0, November 20, 2018
   - Initial public release

 ### Compatibility:

 - 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch)

-- Should be compatible with most other mods, as long as they do not touch the *Legendary Nova Shield Properties* or *Nova Spike Properties*
+- Should be compatible with most other mods, as long as they do not touch the *Legendary Nova Shield Properties* or *Legendary Nova Spike Properties*

 ### To do: